berenslab/uneye/README.md

 	python3 --version
 If not found, download and install python3 [here](https://www.python.org/downloads/release/python-364/).

-**2)** Clone the GitHub repository into your local directory and make sure you are using pip3.
+**2)** Clone the GitHub repository into your local directory and make sure you are using pip3 (see below for possible error message on Mac).

 	git clone https://github.com/berenslab/uneye
 	alias pip=pip3